 Paul Banks isn’t keen on dissecting his own lyrics.
 But, seeing as so many Interpol fans were introduced to Banks’ languid baritone with the line “Yours is the only version of my desertion that I could ever subscribe to,” who would expect him to be?
 Still, when “Lights”—the first single from Interpol’s fourth, eponymous LP—was released to the Internet, there remained a mystery to Banks words that begged to be decoded.
 The lyric “I want you to police me” isn’t alone in dealing with themes of control and restraint on Interpol, but when Banks spoke with The A.V.
-Club before the band’s show at the Ogden Theatre tonight, he opted not to comment on the lyrics.
+Club before the band’s Oct.
+28 show at Stubb’s, he opted not to comment on the lyrics.
 Topics the guitarist-vocalist was more willing to discuss: returning to the band’s old home, Matador Records; knowing, yet not knowing, that bassist Carlos Dengler was leaving the band; and how Slint bassist Dave Pajo has filled Dengler’s four-string shoes.

 A.V.
 Club: How would you describe the mood going into the recording sessions for Interpol?